omicsedge/selphi/README.md

 ## Installation

-1. Make sure you have Docker installed on your system.
+1. Make sure you have Docker installed on your system
-2. Build the Selphi Docker image from this repository: `docker build -t selphi . `.
+2. Build the Selphi Docker image from this repository: ` docker build -t selphi . `
-3. Run the Selphi container with the desired options to perform genotype imputation.
+3. Run the Selphi container with the desired options to perform genotype imputation

 ## Usage